Qwerty999123/Cricket_cover_drive_analysis/readme.md

 ## If you have any other url of youtube video and want to analyze it then run this:
 python cover_drive_analysis_realtime.py --advanced --url 'your link'

-## The output will be in the output folder that would have been created in the same folder where you ran the code